eugene-eeo/graphlite/docs/usage.rst

         # everything within the knows table
         tr.delete(V().knows)

+Similar to :meth:`graphlite.transaction.Transaction.store_many`
-Similar to :meth:`graphlite.Graph.store_many` you should use the :meth:`graphlite.Graph.delete_many` method if you are deleting many specific nodes at once.
-For example:
+method, you should use the :meth:`graphlite.transaction.Transaction.delete_many` method if you are deleting many specific nodes at once.
+For
+example:

 .. code-block:: python